udacity/nd940-c3-advanced-android-programming-project-starter/README.md

 - circle gets be animated from 0 to 360 degrees.

 And notification will be send to user once the download is complete.
+When user clicks on notification, user lands on detail activity and notification gets dismissed.
+In detail activity, the floating action button gets animated once user clicks on it.

 ## Getting Started